Moamen2211/Moamen2211/README.md

 ## 👨‍💻 About Me

-* 🎓 Fresh **Electronics and Communication Engineering Graduate** from Sohag University.
+* 🎓  **ITI 9-Month Professional Scholarship — Digital IC Design && Electronics and Communication Engineering Graduate from Sohag University**.
 * 💻 Aspiring **ASIC Physical Design (PnR) Engineer** with a strong passion for Digital IC Design and Semiconductor Technologies.
 * 🔄 Experienced with the **RTL-to-GDSII flow**, including Synthesis, STA, DFT, Low-Power Design, and Physical Design.
-* 🏗️ Hands-on experience with **Floorplanning, Power Planning, Placement, CTS, Routing, and Timing Closure**.
+* 🏗️ Hands-on experience with **Floorplanning, Power Planning, Placement, CTS, Routing, and Timing Closure (Primetime)**.
 * 🔬 Worked with **90nm, 32nm, and 14nm technology nodes**.
 * 🚀 Currently working on ASIC Physical Design projects and continuously expanding my expertise in VLSI and Backend Design.
 * 👨‍🏫 Worked as a **Teaching Assistant (TA) in Digital IC Design Summer Training at ITI**.